KNSI

-KNSI (1450 AM) is a commercial radio station in St. Cloud, Minnesota.
-It is owned by Leighton Broadcasting, which also owns KCLD-FM, KZPK and KCML.
+KNSI (1450 AM) is a commercial radio station licensed to St. Cloud, Minnesota, United States.
+It is owned by Leighton Media, which also owns KCLD-FM, KZPK and KCML.
 KNSI is also carried on HD Radio, via KZPK-HD2.

 History

-The station was first licensed on December 20, 1937, and went on the air in June 4, 1938 as KFAM on 1420 kHz for a 2-day preview.
+The station was first licensed on December 20, 1937, and went on the air on June 4, 1938, as KFAM on 1420 kHz for a two-day preview.
 Regular programming began on June 6.
-The call letters recalled an earlier St. Cloud station, WFAM, owned by the Times Publishing Company and the St. Cloud Daily Times, which had been first licensed in June 1922 and deleted in the summer of 1928.
+The call letters recalled an earlier St. Cloud station, WFAM, owned by the Times Publishing Company and the St. Cloud Daily Times, which had been first licensed in June 1922 and deleted in the summer of 1928; the new KFAM was also owned by the Times.
 In 1941, under the provisions of the North American Regional Broadcasting Agreement, KFAM moved to its current frequency of 1450 kHz.

-On September 1948, it was joined by a sister station, KFAM-FM (now KCLD-FM).
-The two stations were later sold to Alver Leighton in September 1975 and changed its call letters to KCLD.
+In September 1948, KFAM was joined by a sister station, KFAM-FM 104.7.
+The two stations were later sold to Alver Leighton in September 1975 and changed their call letters to KCLD and KCLD-FM.